The History of Pre-Angkor

 says the first tribute of Srivijaya was in 695.
 This year is the Tang court

 decided to provide food for the returning tributary missions.
-In fact Shi-li-fo-shi
+In fact,

-did not visit China in 695.
-This is only a simple fiction of Coedès.
-Coedès
+Shi-li-fo-shi had not visited China in 695.
+This is only a simple fiction of

-thought Shi-li-fo-shi had been established in 683 (the Kedukan Bukit
+Coedès.
+Coedès thought Shi-li-fo-shi had been established in 683 (the Kedukan

-Inscription) so, Shi-li-fo-shi should have sent an envoy later than that.
-So
+Bukit Inscription) so, Shi-li-fo-shi should have sent an envoy later than that.

 evidence at all to support the fabrication of Coedès, but it is simple